 Back to: ACCOUNTING, TAX, & REPORTING

-A Little More on What is the Berry Ratio
+How is the Berry Ratio Used?

 Charles Berry, an American economics professor developed the Berry ratio in 1979, it was thereafter named after him.
 The Berry ratio helps a business to compare the ratio of gross profit to operating expenses.
 When calculating this ratio, interests earned by a company and extraneous income are not included as gross profit, likewise is depreciation or amortization regarded as an operating expense.
 The Berry ratio gained more recognition in the United States in the 1990s in evaluating or comparing the gross profits to operating expenses so as to determine whether a company is operating at a loss or making more profits.
 However, the Berry ratio is rarely used in practice as some academics categorize it as one of the most abused (misused) ratios.

 Academic Research on Berry Ratio